Skip to content ↓

 To summarize, your VA education benefits impact your financial aid as follows:

-1. They are treated as outside scholarships and must be accounted for in your financial aid award.
+1. They are treated as outside scholarships and must be accounted for in your financial aid offer.

 2. They are first used to cover your student contribution, typically $5,400.